hrbaker18/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-The biggest challenge for me was figuring out the readme file and how to use it.
+The biggest challenge for me was figuring out the README file and how to use it.
 As I've never used GitHub or done any sort of coding before, I was very lost.
 Thankfully I am in a study group, and one of the members, Tana, who had already figured out the readme file was able to assist.
-Between her help with the deliverable requirements and Google, I believe I am slowly learning how to utilize readme files properly.
+Between her help with the coding and Google, I believe I am slowly learning how to utilize README files properly.
+Another slight issue I had was with the COUNTIFS function.
+With the help of a Learning Assistant, we realized I had selected the wrong column of data, which was skewing my numbers.
+Once the right column was selected, my numbers matched and I was able to finish the assignment properly.

 ## Results